InquisitiveAS/InquisitiveAS.github.io/_pages/about.md

 Aiming to become an accomplished AEC Machine Learning Engineer focused on Production grade Software development of Machine learning and AI products, while deeply understanding product and client needs in the AEC industry.

-As a Machine Learning Engineer, future work  would address complex AECO dataset problems such as Large Language Model, Point cloud processing, Computer vision, Image processing , DSA algrothims for AECO tasks and Deep Learning Methods.
+As a Machine Learning Engineer, future work  would address complex AECO dataset problems such as Large Language Model, Computer Graphics,Simulation,Point cloud processing, Computer vision, Image processing, DSA algrothims for AECO tasks and Deep Learning Methods.

 I am currently gaining expertise in Machine Learning, Data Science and Database pipelines in Backend side in both Python and Javascript ecosystem.